Kangonaut/aegis-athena/mission-docs/spacecraft.md

 Propellant feed is not a simple on-off operation.
 It requires microscopic precision in regulating the quantity of hydrazine and nitrogen tetroxide, ensuring the accurate creation of thrust.
 Timing, too, is crucial in these procedures.
 Hence, the SPS Controller performs the delicate dance of managing these elements to a timely and precise rhythm.

-Your journey aboard the S.P.A.C.E.C.R.A.F.T., through the vast cosmos to the lunar landscape, is driven by the powerful Service Propulsion System – a testament to humanity's ingenuity to transcend Earthly confines and reach for the stars and beyond.
+Your journey aboard the SPACECRAFT, through the vast cosmos to the lunar landscape, is driven by the powerful Service Propulsion System – a testament to humanity's ingenuity to transcend Earthly confines and reach for the stars and beyond.

 ### 2.3.3 Environmental Control System (ECS)

-Instrumental in creating a hospitable bubble in the unforgiving vacuum of space, the Environmental Control Subsystem (ECS) is a vital integrant of the S.P.A.C.E.C.R.A.F.T. module.
+Instrumental in creating a hospitable bubble in the unforgiving vacuum of space, the Environmental Control Subsystem (ECS) is a vital integrant of the SPACECRAFT module.
 From stable life support to protecting delicate electronic equipment, all aspects of maintaining a comfortable and safe environment for the astronauts and machine components are overseen by the ECS.

 #### 2.3.3.1 Water Management Section (WCS)

-A lifeline within the S.P.A.C.E.C.R.A.F.T.'s Environmental Control Subsystem, the Water Management Section (WCS), attends to the vital role of managing the spacecraft's water resources.
+A lifeline within the SPACECRAFT's Environmental Control Subsystem, the Water Management Section (WCS), attends to the vital role of managing the spacecraft's water resources.
 This subsystem ensures the availability of water for diverse mission-critical applications, from hydration and meal preparation for the astronauts to cooling various electronic systems and providing for extinguishing needs in the unlikely event of a fire within the module.

 ##### 2.3.3.1.1 Main Water Tank